stellarspot/opencog-ppl/docs/belief_propagation.md

 ### Creating Factor Graph

-Factor graph needs to be created from probability predicates:
+Factor graph needs to be created from probability predicates.

-From:
+For each probability predicate there should be generated edge (Factor to Variable) and factor argument list used to calculate factor for the given variables.

+Probability predicates:
 ```scheme
 ; Probabilities
 (EvaluationLink